mmurygin/notes/highload/datastore/common.md

         * schema flexibility
     * Cons
         * there is data dublication
-        * it's very tricky, and almost impossible to implement many-to-mane relation ship
+        * it's very tricky, and almost impossible to implement many-to-mane relationship
         * data ara not stored in uniform way, that means that you are restricred in the variety of queires you can perform
         * some queries will be very heavy, especially "join-like".
 And most of the NoSQL engines does not supports joins
 1. Usually if you don't work with huge scale it's better to use traditional SQL database